bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | Map | About

 Cumulative Elevation Gain: 175 m (574 ft)

-We could hardly visit Palm Springs without visiting one of the palm oases in the area.
+We could hardly visit Palm Springs without visiting one of the area's palm oases.
 There's nothing like seeing palm trees growing wild in their natural setting.
-To see them we chose to hike Pushawalla Loop.
+To see them we chose Pushawalla Palms Loop.

 Within minutes of starting, we came to a fork and kept left to follow the trail in the wash.
 There's little to see here, so we were glad when the trail climbed the plateau-like east end of the ridge.
 We crossed it, following the trail to the canyon leading to the palms.
 After dropping down into a valley on the other side, the palm oasis was nearby.